kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 * Create API Documentation
 * Container integration for user authentication and command polling
 * Explore setting up VMs on MOC

+For April 9, 2021:
+* Refactor Portal, Add Transfer Endpoints, Signup functionality and additional UIs.
+* Container interacting with the user for input.
+* Container integration for transfer of data over network.

 The further releases of applications are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.